 The Mendenhall Glacier is one of the largest glaciers in Juneau and a very popular destination for visitors.
 The Mendenhall Glacier Visitors Center offers videos and history about the changes to the Glacier in recent years, making it one of the most perfect educational Juneau things to do.
 During center hours, kids will be delighted to speak with the Mendenhall Glacier Rangers, who are always happy to answer questions.
 And each week the Mendenhall Glacier center offers “Fireside Lectures” where visitors can learn about topics like Native history or local wildlife.
 They must be pretty entertaining because this series has been running for 50 years!

 3. Cope Park

 If you have little ones (or adults) who love to play, be sure to stop at the Cope Park.
-The recently renovated park features gorgeous, well-maintained trails for a stroll, a new-playground including a merry-go-round like you’ve never seen & a massive swing set, and even brand new tennis courts if you feel like breaking out a racket!
-As a bonus, it’s all located just 1 mile from Mount Robert’s Tramway, where your cruise ship will likely be docked.
+The recently renovated park features gorgeous, well-maintained trails for a stroll, a new playground including a merry-go-round like you’ve never seen & a massive swing set, and even brand new tennis courts if you feel like breaking out a racket!
+As a bonus, it’s all located just one mile from Mount Robert’s Tramway, where your cruise ship will likely be docked.

 4. Celebration Festival

 Cost: 1-day pass: Adult $15; Elders and Youth (7-12) $10; Children 6 years and younger: Free